Biology

 Prerequisites

-C or better in 117, or permission of instructor.
+Grade of 'C' or better in BIOL 117, or Instructor permission.

 Introduction to the scientific literature, survey of equipment and techniques used in biological research, biological sampling, and principles of experimental design.
 Culminates in the production of a scientific research proposal.